Featured Panels

 Examine how Connecticut’s initiatives are improving the pathway to employment for young people.
 We will analyze workforce development strategies and hear from youth representatives about their experiences—what is effective and where challenges persist.

-Chief Executive Officer, The Connecticut Social Equity Council
+Chief Executive Officer, The Council

 Youth Representative, City of New Haven Youth and Recreation Department